 Image 2: The "Commands" tab of the Command History Window

-NOTE: Any custom Quick Access Pie Menus will be stored in your configuration files.
-These will be removed if you have to restore vanilla MODO whilst troubleshooting a problem.
+PLEASE NOTE: Any custom Quick Access Pie Menus will be stored in your configuration files.
+These will be removed if you have to restore vanilla Modo whilst troubleshooting a problem.

 If you encounter any issues please open a Support ticket and let us know what issues you are encountering and the troubleshooting steps you have taken so far.
 For more information on how to do this, please see the following article: Q1000064: How to raise a support ticket.